EGR02/Goldman-Sachs-stock-prediction/README.md

     - Project.iypnb.
 There you will find: a LSTM model that takes into account two features, a LSTM with one single feature and the LSTM 7 dense for predicting the next seven prices.

 N.B.
 I'll upload the models seperately, I'll show the predictions for the test set, as well.
-I can alreay tell you that the predictions for the test set are worse than the valid set (look at the models, and you will find an answer).
+I can already tell you that the predictions for the test set are worse than the valid set (look at the models, and you will find an answer).